Prospective business owners

 purpose of the business and a provision for the disposal of assets

 should the non-profit cease to exist.
-For information on tax reporting
+Tax reporting requirements for

 The IRS approval process is time-consuming and